ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/add-ip-restrictions/guide.en-gb.md

 > [!primary]
 >
-> Wait about 30 seconds for the IP restriction to propagate
+> Wait about 30 seconds for the IP restriction to propagate.
 >

 - Get an existing IP restriction on registry endpoint: